 One of the most exciting capabilities of Bluetooth® Low Energy (LE) audio is Auracast™ broadcast audio.
 Have you ever had trouble hearing a flight announcement at the airport?
 Or wish you could hear the audio on a muted TV while using a treadmill at the gym?
 Auracast™-supported transmitters can address pain points like these by sending direct-to-ear audio signals to an unlimited number of nearby users.
 Not only will Auracast™ unlock new audio-sharing experiences for mainstream consumers, but the technology will improve the quality of life for hearing aid users.
 With Auracast™, people who require assistive listening devices can tune into a low-latency broadcast using their own personal device instead of needing a Radio Frequency (RF)-capable device provided to them from the venue.

-Let’s take a look at some notable use cases of Auracast™ and the flurry of market activity from Bluetooth® device manufacturers aiming to support the revolutionary audio technology.
+Let’s take a look at some notable use cases and examples of Bluetooth® Auracast™, the flurry of market activity from Bluetooth® device manufacturers aiming to support the revolutionary audio technology.

 Chart 1: Total Auracast™ Broadcast Audio Deployments